United States Electoral College: Procedure

 The electors of each state meet in their respective state capital on the first Tuesday after the second Wednesday of December, between December 14 and 20, to cast their votes.
 The results are sent to and counted by the Congress, where they are tabulated in the first week of January before a joint meeting of the Senate and the House of Representatives, presided over by the current vice president, as president of the Senate.

-Should a majority of votes not be cast for a candidate, a contingent election takes place: the House holds a presidential election session, where one vote is cast by each of the fifty states.
+If a majority of votes are not cast for a candidate, a contingent election takes place: the House holds a presidential election session, where one vote is cast by each of the fifty states.
 The Senate is responsible for electing the vice president, with each senator having one vote.
 The elected president and vice president are inaugurated on January 20.

 Since 1964, there have been 538 electors.
-States select 535 of the electors, this number matches the aggregate total of their congressional delegations.
+States select 535 of the electors; this number matches the aggregate total of their congressional delegations.
 The additional three electors come from the Twenty-third Amendment, ratified in 1961, providing that the district established pursuant to Article I, Section 8, Clause 17 as the seat of the federal government (namely, Washington, D.C.) is entitled to the same number of electors as the least populous state.
-In practice, that results in Washington D.C. being entitled to three electors.
+In practice, that results in Washington, D.C. being entitled to three electors.